 For several decades, the Burlington Orthodox faithful held services at Saint Paul’s until we moved to our present location in 1958.Our present church was built in 1914 by Mr L.C.
 Clark as a memorial to his wife Marian.
 The church was named All Saints Episcopal Chapel and had been donated by Clark to the Protestant Episcopal Diocese of Vermont.
 The chapel was used once a year by St. Paul’s.

-Between 1958 and 1961, our community rented the All Saints Chapel for the symbolic gesture of $1 a year.
+Between 1958 and 1961, our community rented the All Saints Chapel.
 By 1961, our parish was able to purchase All Saints Chapel.
 On May 29, 1966, His Eminence Archbishop IAKOVOS presided at the official opening of the church, named for the Most-Holy Panagia as “Koimisis tis Theotokou - Dormition of the Mother of God” that day.
 Father Alex Fasoulas served as the first full-time priest of the Parish 1958 – 1963.

 On the eve of Palm Sunday, April 23, 1967 the interior of the church went up in flames.
 Thanks again to the generosity of our Episcopalian friends; we were able to use the new All Saints Episcopal Church on the corner of Spear and Swift Streets in South Burlington, for our church services until we could rebuild the destroyed interior of our own church a year later.